prgrmfl/class-5/README.md

 Any of you who are interested in helping to manage your class' repo can let us know in [a comment on this issue](https://github.com/HackYourFutureBEHomework/class-5/issues/1).
 We can give you access to the repo and help you get started

+---

+## Homework & Projects

+You will be using [this repo's wiki](https://github.com/HackYourFutureBEHomework/class-5/wiki) to keep track of your homework. at least for JS 1, this is still an experiment.

 ___
 ___